 Applicants must meet several departmental admission requirements in addition to the general criteria of the Graduate School.
 The applicant's undergraduate studies need not have been in history, but they must demonstrate high academic potential.
 We also welcome applications from returning students with high motivation to study in the field.

 Applicants must submit three letters of recommendation, preferably from former teachers, and a sample of their written work.
 The History Department bases its admission decisions upon the undergraduate transcript, the letters of recommendation, and the sample of written work.
-The deadlines for applications are March 15th for the Fall semester and October 15th for the Spring semester.
-Applications will be accepted after these deadlines but admission for the upcoming semester is not guaranteed.
+The department admits applications throughout the year.
+Students should consult the Graduate School's Admission timeline

 All candidates for the M.A. degree in history must complete a core of 26 hours of course work (excluding thesis credit), with no more than nine hours of history and related fields at the 5000 level.
 This 26-hour core must include seven courses at 3 credit hours each (21 hours in all), and one 5-credit-hour writing seminar consisting of a 2-credit-hour research paper supplement to a 3-credit-hour, 6000-level history readings course.

-To earn the 26-hour core, candidates must complete HIST 6000 and select at least one field of study with a minimum of three courses (each at 3 credit hours or more.)
+To earn the 26-hour core, candidates must complete HIST 6000, complete one section of either HIST 5142 or HIST 5143 and select at least one field of study with a minimum of three courses (each at 3 credit hours or more.)
 Students may use the remaining hours to complete a second field.